-It can cost hundreds, even thousands of dollars to find and recruit a new truck driver for your company.
+It can cost thousands of dollars to find and recruit a new truck driver for your company.
 Losing a driver to your competition can really effect your bottom line, so it makes sense to have an established fleet management plan to keep drivers where they belong: on your payroll.

 Implementing an effective driver recruitment and retention strategy is just as important if you want to avoid experiencing driver shortage and turnover.
 Because every company is different, there is no one-size-fits-all template to reducing driver turnover.
 However, there are some tried and tested driver recruitment and retention strategies that you can use as a guideline when creating your plan.

 Who better to recruit new talent for your company than your current roster of drivers?
 You can run ads in the newspaper, put up billboards, and try recruiting seminars all you want…but nothing will ever be as effective as having your own team do the job for you.
 But there needs to be an incentive for them to do so.